VictorVaquero/phongmodel/README.md

 ## Getting Started

+First clone the project, then you'll need to setup a server to load the textures.

-Just download the project and get started, it's easy to change the materials and mess with it.
+Just get started, it's easy to change the materials and mess with it.

 ### Prerequisites